Frame Transformation

 -

-Click Configuration Wizard to open the pose-transformation tool, and select Frame Transformation.
+Click the Config wizard1 button to open the pose transformation tool and select Frame transformation.

 -

-In the parameter panel on the right, set transformation type to Pose.
+In the parameter panel on the right, select transformation type as Pose.

 -

-Configured input and output ports are as follows:
+The input and output ports after configuration are as follows:

 Input